How to Do a Quiet Title

 Quiet Title vs Quitclaim Deed

 Let’s talk about what is quiet title vs. quitclaim deed.
-I don’t know exactly how it’s going to work out.
-I’m just here as an entrepreneur, another buyer, another seller, just like you are, and I know if I use a quitclaim deed, I can disclaim all responsibility.
+I know if I use a quitclaim deed, I can disclaim all responsibility.

-Now, I’m going to read it again because I’ve got a screen in front of me.
-It says, “quitclaim deed disclaims all interests and does not promise good title is conveyed.”
+I’m going to read it and it says, “a quitclaim deed disclaims all interests and does not promise good title is conveyed.”

-Now, if I’ve told the buyer that and told them that ahead of time, that’s legal eagle.
-But if they find out afterwards, are they going to be unhappy?
+If I’ve told the buyer that and told them that ahead of time, that’s legal eagle.

 Well, I’m going to tell you when you’re going to find out.
 You’re going to find out after you got the property because the County doesn’t even send you that stuff for 60 or 90 days.